ElweThor/pyndent/examples/case_study/memory_stats/ROADMAP.md

 - -f --force &emsp;&emsp;&emsp;&emsp; forces the tool to overwrite a stats report if one with the same name is found on disk already and -o switch is used

 ### JSON management
-- -j --validate-json &emsp;&emsp; check the input JSON file, to see if it's wrong somewhere, preventing stats extraction
+- -j --validate-json &emsp; check the input JSON file, to see if it's wrong somewhere, preventing stats extraction
 - -r --repair-json &emsp; try to auto-fix the JSON

 ### Utility